joeybiotti/dogFetcher/README.md

 # Front End Capstone

+Use this to find dogs.
+Adopt said dogs.
+Don't be a bad person.

 Built using `Angular.js` and stuff.
-As of now, it's a total work in progress.
+A user can login to Google and save the dogs they'd like save.
+See what I did there?

-Checkout out `package.json` for devDependencies.
+Check out `package.json` for devDependencies.
 But you already knew that.
 ***